virajpitale/practice-projects/nlp/bag-of-ngrams/readme.md

 The dataset comprises labeled news articles categorized as "Fake" or "Real."
 This data is used to train and test the classification model.

+**Credits:** The dataset used in this project is sourced from [Kaggle: Fake and Real News Dataset](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset) by Clément Bisaillon.

 ## Installation

 Ensure you have the required Python libraries installed to run this project.